-- (a) \$300,000 to Porter Bench Energy, LLC to assist the company in developing multiple biomass plants in Montana.
+- (a) \$300,000 to Porter Bench Energy, LLC, to assist the company in developing multiple biomass plants in Montana.
 Porter Bench Energy has completed an initial review of biomass power generation potential in Lincoln and Flathead Counties.
-With this grant, they will expand their research to include the entire western part of Montana. - (b) \$125,000 to NorthWestern Energy to enable the company to assess the feasibility of constructing up to eight biomass electricity plants throughout its service territory in Montana, concentrating on an area from the Flathead Valley, through Missoula, Butte, and Big Timber.
-NorthWestern could potentially purchase or construct up to 200 megawatts of biomass electricity through this region and will partner with state and federal agencies to facilitate this study. - (c) \$50,000 to the Montana DNRC to continue existing biomass programs.
+With this grant, they expanded their research to include the entire western part of Montana. - (b) \$125,000 to NorthWestern Energy to enable the company to assess the feasibility of constructing up to eight biomass electricity plants throughout its service territory in Montana, concentrating on an area from the Flathead Valley through Missoula, Butte, and Big Timber.
+NorthWestern could potentially purchase or construct up to 200 MW of biomass electricity through this region and partnered with other entities to facilitate the study.

+(c) \$50,000 to the Montana DNRC to continue existing biomass programs.

-The studies, complete by the summer of 2010, are the first step for developers working toward securing financing.
-During the July 2010 EQC meeting, members received an overview of the feasibility studies.
-The Department of Commerce provided the overview.
+The studies, complete by the spring of 2010, are the first step for developers working toward securing financing.